jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 On v0.17 these configuration keys changed from `Global` to `Frontend` scope, which means they can be used now as Ingress annotations, provided that the ingress resource references a custom frontend.
 See [HTTP Frontends](#http-frontends) on how to reference a custom frontend using annotation.
 Listening bind keys need also `allow-local-bind` as `True` in order to allow configuration from ingress annotations.
 Note that allowing listening bind via annotation can lead to overlap if the user configures, in the ingress resource level, the same listening port used by another frontend.

-{{< alert title="Warning" color="warning" >}}
+> [!WARNING]
+>
-`allow-local-bind` allows to customize the bind declaration using ingress annotations.
+> `allow-local-bind` allows to customize the bind declaration using ingress annotations.
 Note that HAProxy Ingress applies the bind configuration verbatim, without validating if it conflicts with other frontends.
 If this configuration is allowed, an user having write access to ingress resources can create a listening bind configuration that conflicts with the global ones.
-{{< /alert >}}

 Configuration examples: